GWLab-UML/Protocols/Oyster_maintenance/Protocol for RFTM Perkinsus marinus Assay.md

 Materials needed for RFTM inoculation with oyster tissues
 - RFTM
 - 1.5 mL tubes
+- 1000 uL pipet
+- 1000 uL pipet tips
+- Sharpie
 - Dissecting scissors
+- Tweezers
 - Nystatin suspension
 - Oysters

 II.
 RFTM inoculation with oyster tissues

+8. UV sterilize tweezers and dissecting scissors
-8. In the biosafety cabinet, aliquot 1 mL of RFTM into labeled 1.5 mL tubes; tubes are labeled by tissue types, such as mantle, gills, heart, and rectum
+9. In the biosafety cabinet, aliquot 1 mL of RFTM into labeled 1.5 mL tubes; tubes are labeled by tissue types, such as mantle, gills, heart, and rectum
-9. Gently add 2-4 drops of nystatin suspension to inhibit fungus growth
+10. Gently add 2-4 drops of nystatin suspension to inhibit fungus growth
-10. Obtain Oysters
+11. Obtain Oysters
-11. Under the biosafety cabinet, excise small pieces (3-5 mm) of each oyster's mantle, gill, and heart and inoculate each tissue into each respective 1.5 mL tube
+12. Under the biosafety cabinet, excise small pieces (3-5 mm) of each oyster's mantle, gill, and heart and inoculate each tissue into each respective 1.5 mL tube
-12. Cap tubes loosely, and incubate for 7 days in the dark at 27° (20°C to 30°C is effective)
+13. Cap tubes loosely, and incubate for 7 days in the dark at 27° (20°C to 30°C is effective)

 Materials needed for RFTM assay analysis:
 - Lugol's iodine